 Although preventing exposure is essential to allergy management, most airlines have a legal disclaimer saying travelers with food allergy are responsible for bringing medications.
 This falls short of the mark, as it is impossible to know what the previous traveler in your seat consumed.
 An important precaution for the allergic passenger is to pre-board in order to thoroughly clean any residue from their seat, tray and area.
 But many airlines don’t allow this simple step that can make a huge difference to avoid accidental ingestion.

-The national food allergy organization FARE filed a complaint last year with the U.S. Department of Transportation over an American Airlines’ policy that expressly forbids allergic passengers to pre-board to wipe down the seating area.
+The national food allergy organization FARE filed a complaint in 2017 with the U.S. Department of Transportation over an American Airlines’ policy that expressly forbids allergic passengers to pre-board to wipe down the seating area.
 “DOT is reviewing pending complaints against American Airlines for denying pre-boarding to travelers with food allergies in violation of the Air Carrier Access Act, and we look forward to their determination,” Mary Vargas, FARE’s attorney in the matter, recently told me.
 [UPDATE: As of December, 2018, AA will allow pre-boarding to those with nut or peanut allergies.
 Read more here.]